So Ordered

 Each episode has two parts:

-1. A short neutral-voice introduction — the case name and docket number, a brief factual summary drawn from the Court’s own published syllabus and Questions Presented, the holding and vote breakdown, and an explicit AI disclosure.
+- A short introduction — the case name and docket number, along with a brief summary drawn from the Court’s published syllabus, the Questions Presented, the holding, and the vote breakdown.

-2. The full majority opinion, read start to finish in a synthesized voice cloned from the authoring justice’s publicly available oral-argument audio.
+- The majority opinion, read start to finish in a synthesized voice lightly stylized to resemble the authoring justice.

 Why